What Does Becoming a HUB Referral Partner Entail?

 - Monitor client status with care coordination agency, including initial assessment, as well as ongoing engagement, and progress towards completion of Pathways addressing client’s key risk factors.

 - Allocate incoming referrals to Care Coordination Agencies based on the HUBs referral allocation process.
 Click here for this policy (Under Construction)

 - Periodically provide de-identified report on aggregate clients served through Pathways Community HUB who were referred by provider.

 - Periodically seek qualitative and quantitative feedback from referral provider on overall care coordination process and opportunities for improvement.

 HUB Population Criteria

 The population of focus for the North Sound Community HUB are individuals with co-occurring behavioral and physical health conditions, who are also experiencing confounding social needs.
-Specifically, our pilot population is individuals experiencing mental health and substance use disorder with EITHER a chronic disease, OR pregnancy.
+Specifically, our pilot population is individuals experiencing behavioral health concerns with a compounding condition.

 Review full population criteria here.